Los Angeles Ghosts - The Spirit of Hollywood's First Sex Symbol Rudolph Valentino

 An aerial view of a shopping mall with a fountain in the middle

 A more frightening version of the story took place in 1988 at a site that was rumored to be haunted by the Latin Lover.
 A woman heard someone else in the room breathing, though she knew she was alone.
 In moments, someone jumped into bed with her.
 Fearing the worst, she turned on the lights to find that she was, in fact, still alone.
 At this point, separated by generations, perhaps the new encounters with Valentino’s amorous ghost won’t be as welcome as they once were.
 This more frightening encounter, once an apartment building, is now part of the Paramount Studios complex, on 716 Valentino Pl.
 Since we’re talking about Paramount, it should be noted that the iconic Paramount Gates were constructed specifically to keep out Valentino’s crowds.
-However, he passed away before construction was complete, so they were never put to their intended use.
+Ironically, he died before they were finished.
+Yet now, Valentino is rumored to roam between Hollywood Forever Cemetery and Paramount.

 A paramount pictures gate with a wreath on it